jxin2618/carry_model/README.md

 For details, see the file carry_model_1204.html

 ## Future Work
-The acvancement in measuring the cash prices can be applied to calibrate the basis rate factors.
+The advancement in measuring the cash prices can be applied to calibrate the basis rate factors.